New and replacement public toilets

 Edwards Park – In Progress

 The existing toilet block at Edwards Park is poorly located, in poor condition, hard to access and not compliant to current DDA standards.
-It is proposed to build a new modular toilet block adjacent Esplanade West near to the childrens playground as shown in the map below.
+It is proposed to construct a new modular toilet block within the site that is fully compliant and meets the needs of our diverse community.

 Edwards Park map